Exo-TiC/ExoTiC-ISM/paper/paper.md

 currently implemented instrument systematic grid is composed of a series of 49  polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016], however, can be adapted to other instruments.
-The package performs a Levenberg-Marquardt least-squares minimization across all systematic models with the ``sherpa`` package [@sherpa.v4.11.0] for modeling and fitting data, and then uses the resulting Akaike Information Criterion (AIC) to calculate each model’s evidence (marginal likelihood) and normalised weight.
-The final transit depth and other transit parameters selected to be fitted (e.g., inclination, a/R$_*$, center of transit time) are then calculated using the weights by marginalising over the fit parameters using each systematic model.
-This can then be performed for each lightcurve constructed at each wavelength from the measured spectrum, resulting in the measured transmission spectrum of the exoplanet.
+The package performs the Levenberg-Marquardt least-squares minimization across all models with the ``sherpa`` package [@sherpa.v4.11.0] for modeling and fitting data, and then calculates the AIC and normalised weight to marginalise over the fit parameters (e.g. transit depth $rl$, inclination $i$, a/R$_*$, center of transit time) using each systematic model.
 This method is different from evaluating each systematic model independently and selecting the “best” one purely by minimising the scatter of its residuals as that would not include a penalisation for increased model complexity nor information from similarly likely systematic corrections.
 As the authors of the original method paper state [@wakeford2016]: “The use of marginalisation